 Anthrax due to Bacillus anthracis, including inhalational anthrax (post-exposure): to reduce the incidence or progression of disease following exposure to aerosolized Bacillus anthracis.

-Alternative Treatment for Selected Infections When Penicillin is Contraindicated
+1.7 Alternative Treatment for Selected Infections when Penicillin is Contraindicated

 When penicillin is contraindicated, doxycycline is an alternative drug in the treatment of the following infections: